 Confidentiality rules do not permit the release of staff details about those who had not reported their vaccination status, it says, but the U.N.'s medical services could provide information about staff at "functions where vaccination is mandated."

 Vaccinations for staff seen as 'boost' to work performance

-Throughout the U.N. efforts were made to ensure COVID-19 vaccines were available to staff and their dependents in the belief that it would “provide a significant boost to the ability of personnel to stay and deliver on the organization’s mandates, to support beneficiaries in the communities they serve, and to contribute to our ongoing work to recover better together from the pandemic, the U.N.’s System-wide COVID-19 Vaccination Program says.
+Efforts were made throughout the U.N. to ensure that COVID-19 vaccines were available to staff and their dependents in the belief it would "provide a significant boost to the ability of personnel to stay and deliver on the organization's mandates, to support beneficiaries in the communities they serve, and to contribute to our ongoing work to recover better together from the pandemic, the U.N.'s System-wide COVID-19 Vaccination Program says.